quantinium3/obsidian/quantinium/Courses/Web_Dev/Redis/redis-cli.md

-**REDIS** stands for remote dictionary server.
+i**REDIS** stands for remote dictionary server.
 It uses the same data data structures as a normal programming languages to create a streamlined process for storing data.

 ## Understanding Data Types